Jay-Iles/Free-from-the-yoke/Families/The Teachers of Ancient Truths.md

 A new, expensive temple, built to house the Empire’s religious duties now lying empty and abandoned

 New (the first expression of independence)
-A great library, the Empire taught your family the value of accruing and protecting your knowledge better than you could before
+A great library, the Empire taught your house the value of accruing and protecting your knowledge better than you could before
 A gathering place, rows of rocks in concentric circles to house the discussions of the rulers The New and Ancient Hill, the tallest peak for miles around that sprang forth from the ground overnight as the Empire was expelled

 History
 How did the Empire treat your state?

-Which family did you choose to reveal an Ancient secret to in time of need?
+Which house did you choose to reveal an Ancient secret to in time of need?

 From which land did historians and geographers of the Empire come to try and learn your traditions and secrets?

-What terrible curse did your ancestors lay upon a family long-gone that haunts you to this day?
+What terrible curse did your ancestors lay upon a house long-gone that haunts you to this day?

 Doctrine
 The Truth Must Be Guarded